guidofioravanti/spinla/README.md

 - [NO] ARCIS: **data must be provided by the data owners, a single data source from which to retrieve the data is not available**

 The following picture shows the spatial distribution for the SPI-3 time series (reference baseline 1991-2020).
+A buffer of 10km was used to detect the potential input stations.

 ![Study domain](./img/map_spi3_1991_2020.png)